 |

-Basically, it consists of a jelly like substance that resides in a pack that saddles over the strings of your guitar.
+The Humidipak and others like it consist of a jellylike substance inside a secure package which saddles over the strings of your guitar.
 Once it’s there, it naturally fits down into the sound hole where the jelly goes to work.
 It can just be left there while your guitar is in its case and isn’t being played.
 It’s as straight forward as that.

 Responses & Questions